Humanities + Sciences: Critical Studies

 Learn more about the Computational Practices Minor here.

-We offer a range of 200- and 300-level Critical Studies elective courses each semester, all designed to meet humanities and sciences requirements for graduation (51 units total).
+We offer a range of 2000-level and 3000-level Critical Studies, all designed to meet humanities and sciences requirements for graduation (51 units total).

 Many of our courses also fulfill requirements for different minors as well.